 - Filipinos with name suggestive of alien nationality must submit any of the following: (Birth Certificate, Voter’s ID, PRC ID, Valid Passport)

 Certain types of businesses may ask you for additional requirements other than what the DTI requires you.
 So be sure to duly go over everything if you plan on putting up your own business.

 So the big question is still unanswered; how do you register your business name in DTI?

 Step 1: The first thing you need to do is to get a copy of the application form (duplicate copy) and duly accomplish it.
-Click here if you want to get a copy of it.

 Step 2: Make sure to have all of the requirements with you when you submit your application form in order for you to avoid going back and forth to the office.
 Submit the application form to the processing office/window in DTI.
 If approved, then proceed to the next step and if not, change and think of another name first.